 Address: 30100 Venice, Metropolitan City of Venice, Italy

-San Giorgio Maggiore is an island located just a short ferry ride away from the main island of Venice and is one of the best places to visit in this beautiful city.
-This tranquil island offers amazing views of the Venetian skyline and is home to some of the city’s most important monuments, including San Giorgio Maggiore Church and San Marco Campanile.
+San Giorgio Maggiore is an island located just a short ferry ride from the main island of Venice.
+It is one of the best places to visit in this beautiful city.
+This tranquil island offers fantastic views of the Venetian skyline and is the stomping ground for the city’s most important monuments, including San Giorgio Maggiore Church and San Marco Campanile.

-Those looking for free things to do in Venice should definitely set aside some time to explore San Giorgio Maggiore.
-The Basilica of San Giorgio Maggiore is free to visit and full of incredible art and architecture, while the San Marco Campanile offers some of the best views of Venice you’ll ever see.
+Those looking for free things to do in Venice should set aside some time to explore San Giorgio Maggiore.
+The Basilica of San Giorgio Maggiore is free to visit and full of incredible art and architecture.
+At the same time, the San Marco Campanile offers some of the best views of Venice you’ll ever see.

-Inside the San Giorgio Maggiore church, you’ll find incredible works of modern art and architecture, including sculptures and paintings by some of the city’s most famous artists, such as Tintoretto and Giorgio Vasari.
+Inside the San Giorgio Maggiore church, you’ll find incredible modern art and architectural works, including sculptures and paintings by some of the city’s most famous artists, such as Tintoretto and Giorgio Vasari.

-Additionally, the Campanile di San Marco offers sweeping views of the sprawling city below, making it one of the best places in Venice to take in all that this magical city has to offer.
+Additionally, the Campanile di San Marco offers sweeping views of the sprawling city below, making it one of the best places in Venice to take in this magical city’s beauty.

-Whether you plan to take a stroll along the waterfront, enjoy a coffee at one of the cafes, or simply relax and soak up the views of this beautiful island, you can’t go wrong.
-Spend a day exploring this peaceful island, or if just want to enjoy its stunning skyline from afar, San Giorgio Maggiore is a must-visit when it comes to places to visit in Venice.
+Whether you plan to walk along the waterfront, enjoy a coffee at one of the cafes, or relax and soak up the views of this beautiful island, you can’t go wrong.
+Spend a day exploring this peaceful island.

 4. Rialto Bridge (Ponte di Rialto)